-Note: a photograph is not layered.
+Note: This is one big way that painting is different than photography.
+A photograph is not layered.
 It is one layer of ink on paper.
-This is why, in my opinion, you can achieve a better look to your paintings when you paint from nature.
+Also, because of the layered nature of painting, you can achieve a better look to your paintings when you paint from nature.
 Nature is not colored inks in one layer.
-A person’s skin is layers of skin on top of muscle, fat tissue, bone, with blood underneath, etc. A bunch of layers playing together that we see in real life.
+A person’s skin, for example, is layers of skin on top of muscle, fat tissue, bone, with blood underneath, etc. A bunch of layers playing together that we see in real life.
 In that way, painting will always be more “real” than a photograph.

 The How To

 First, I am going to assume you have followed some of my instruction, if you’ve seen it, as far as preparing your canvas so you are not painting on a stark white canvas.
 That, believe it or not would be the first layer.

 Then, when you begin you will need some type of drawing.
 By a drawing I mean outline marks so you know where to start applying your paint.
 Not what you would think of as a “layer” but it is one indeed.
 Oh, and you don’t have to wait for that to dry.

 Like, I will cover in a second, a layer doesn’t have to mean a dried layer.